-3.8.2 Apologies at meetings If a member has not obtained leave of absence an apology may be tendered on behalf of the member and the apology may be accepted or declined by the local authority.
-3.8.3 Recording of apologies The chairperson of each meeting must invite apologies at the beginning of each meeting, including apologies for lateness, and these and subsequent apologies during the meeting shall be recorded in the minutes, including whether they were accepted or declined, and the time of arrival and departure of all members.
-3.8.4 Absence without leave An extraordinary vacancy is created where any member is absent without leave of the Council from 4 consecutive meetings other than extraordinary meetings of the Council. [cl.
-5, Schedule 7, LGA] 3.8.5 Members shall not leave the meeting No member shall leave any meeting of the Council for any length of time without first advising the chair of their intention to do so.
+3.8.2 Apologies at meetings

+If a member has not obtained leave of absence an apology may be tendered on behalf of the member and the apology may be accepted or declined by the local authority.

+3.8.3 Recording of apologies

+The chairperson of each meeting must invite apologies at the beginning of each meeting, including apologies for lateness, and these and subsequent apologies during the meeting shall be recorded in the minutes, including whether they were accepted or declined, and the time of arrival and departure of all members.

+3.8.4 Absence without leave

+An extraordinary vacancy is created where any member is absent without leave of the Council from 4 consecutive meetings other than extraordinary meetings of the Council.

+3.8.5 Members shall not leave the meeting

+No member shall leave any meeting for any length of time without first advising the chairperson of their intention to do so.
 The period of the member's absence shall be recorded.

+3.8.6 Temporary adjournment of meeting

-3.8.6 Temporary The chair may, at any time, temporarily adjourn a meeting for adjournment of meeting either:
+The chairperson may, at any time, temporarily adjourn a meeting for either: